 You Can Take on Stress

 Life can be a lot sometimes.
 Right now, your stress levels probably match those of any adult around you.
-And that stress can come from a lot of different places—your grades and school situation, your home or social life, and definitely from this pandemic.
+And that stress can come from a lot of different places—your grades and school situation, your home life, or social media.
 It can also show up in a lot of different ways.
 Maybe you feel nervous or tired.
 Maybe you’re struggling with negative thoughts, having a hard time sleeping, or even getting stomach aches.

 It’s normal to feel these things sometimes—everybody does.
 But it’s important to remember that feeling too stressed out for too long can really impact your mental and physical health.